YottaDB/YDBDoc/MultiLangProgGuide/rustprogram.rst

 .. note::

-   The context_api is recommended for normal use, but the others are available if your needs are more specialized.
+   The :code:`context_api` is recommended for normal use, but the others are available if your needs are more specialized.

 -----------------------------------------
 Comparison between Rust and Go wrappers